innerlize/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a Rock Paper Scissors game that I made with only vanilla JavaScript.
+This is a Rock Paper Scissors game that I made with only JavaScript (Vanilla).

 GitHub Link: https://tiltedveggie.github.io/Rock-Paper-Scissors/